Human Connection

 Unlike traditional programs, Pictures Are For Babies handles all the instructional planning.
 This makes it possible for any literate adult to become an effective tutor, whether it's a parent, volunteer, older sibling, or classroom aide.
 A student can be paired with multiple tutors, allowing for more flexibility and the ability to close gaps in support by relying on volunteers or school staff.

 The tutor system is designed to be simple and effective.
 While some amount of training is required, it requires no technical expertise, no knowledge of linguistic terminology, and no training in literacy instruction.
-Those are all handled by the scheduling system and by the pedagogy.
+Those are all handled by the scheduling system and by a simple protocol that any fluent reader can follow.

 Some offerings in the space have tried to automate the tutor's role.
 While computers and voice recognition might make it possible to verify the answers to decoding and spelling tasks, no known system can verify answers to more complex tasks involving reading comprehension or writing.
 No computer system, no matter how advanced, can replace the social and emotional support that a caring tutor provides.